-How the Kennedy Dynasty Has Endured in the Wake of So Much Scandal
+All the Tragedy That Has Led to Belief in a Kennedy Family "Curse" - E!
+Online

 "When you've been handed incredible privilege, access and power, it's hard not to take advantage of that," documentary filmmaker Rory Kennedy, RFK's youngest child, told the New York Times in 1997.
 "You have to constantly police yourself.
 Human beings are fallible.
 Some of us have made bad decisions.
 Others of us have learned from them, painfully."

-They're America's royals only with more offspring, more controversy, way more tragedy and far more influence on how their country is governed.
+They're America's royals only with more offspring, tragedy and, at times, far more influence on how their country is governed.
 But very much like the royals, and similarly depending on which rung of the ladder they occupy, all of the Kennedys were born into the public sphere to one degree or another.

 And as with the royals, reading any Kennedy history, you'll come across the same first names and nicknames over and over again, as subsequent generations honor the ones that came before, starting with the Machiavellian patriarch Joseph P. Kennedy Sr.—Wall Street tycoon, Hollywood studio head, epic philanderer and political visionary.
 As in, he envisioned his family reigning over all.

-Which it did for a few short years, a fleeting era known, thanks to first lady Jacqueline Kennedy, as Camelot.
+Which it did for a few short years, a fleeting era known, thanks to Jacqueline Kennedy, as Camelot.

 Two of Joe and Rose Kennedy's nine children didn't make it to 30—Joseph Jr., upon whose shoulders their father's grand designs first rested, and Kathleen "Kick" Kennedy both died in plane crashes in the 1940s—and eldest daughter Rose Marie was lobotomized at 23 and remained institutionalized until she died in 2005.

-John F. Kennedy, Joe's second-eldest son, was elected president at 43 and assassinated at 46, plunging a nation into grief and birthing a cynicism that it may never have quite recovered from.
-Then his brother, senator, former attorney general and Democratic presidential candidate Bobby Kennedy, was assassinated at 42 in June 1968, six months before his 11th child, Rory, was born.
+John F. Kennedy, Joe's second-eldest son, was elected president at 43 and assassinated at 46, plunging a nation into grief.
+Then his brother, senator, former attorney general and Democratic presidential candidate Bobby, was assassinated at 42 in June 1968, six months before his 11th child, Rory, was born.
 His oldest son, Robert F. Kennedy Jr., was 14 when it happened.

 Brother Edward (or Teddy, or Ted) Kennedy, the youngest of Rose and Joe's children, perhaps could have been president.
-But after being involved in a fatal car accident on Chappaquiddick Island in July 1969 in which 28-year-old Mary Jo Kopechne, who used to work for Bobby, was killed (or left behind to drown in a pond when Teddy got out of the vehicle and didn't call for help), he settled for remaining a senator until his death from brain cancer in 2009.
+But after being involved in a fatal car accident on Chappaquiddick Island in July 1969 in which 28-year-old Mary Jo Kopechne, who used to work for Bobby, was killed, he settled for remaining a senator until his death from brain cancer in 2009.

-But while the 1960s were, literally and figuratively, a different time, the ensuing decades continued to be fraught with tragedy and scandal big—untimely deaths, arrests, substance-fueled accidents, mental illness, murder trials—and small.
-All of it, however, somehow proved manageable, and the current crop of young Kennedys, from Rep. Joe Kennedy III to Conor Kennedy, who was arrested along with dad RFK Jr. protesting the Keystone XL pipeline a few years back and was just spotted hobnobbing in Montauk with the glitterati, are staking their own claim to relevance in the 21st century.
+But while the 1960s were, literally and figuratively, a different time, the ensuing decades continued to be fraught with tragedy and scandal big—untimely deaths, arrests, substance-fueled accidents, mental illness, criminal trials—and small.
+All of it, however, somehow proved manageable, and the current crop of young Kennedys, from Rep. Joe Kennedy III to Conor Kennedy, who was arrested along with dad RFK Jr. protesting the Keystone XL pipeline and was spotted this summer hobnobbing in Montauk with the glitterati, are staking their own claim to relevance in the 21st century.

 "Yes, we have had some hard knocks," Teddy once said.
 "But we have survived because we have heart.
 And heart matters."

 Hearts were broken, but as evidenced by what the Kennedys who lived long lives managed to do, they can also be awfully resilient.
-Teddy lived till 77 and came to be known as the "liberal lion" of the U.S. Senate, an advocate for civil rights, immigration reform and, above all, universal health care, which he called "the cause of [his] life."
-His widow, second wife Victoria, was there to witness President Barack Obamasign the Affordable Care Act into law in 2010.
+Teddy lived till 77.
 During his almost 47-year Senate career, more than 300 of the roughly 2,500 bills that came out of his office became law.

-Sister Eunice Kennedy Shriver—Maria Shriver's mother, grandmother of Patrick and Katherine Schwarzenegger and founder of the Special Olympics—predeceased Teddy by only two weeks in August 2009; she was 88.
+Eunice—grandmother of Patrick Schwarzenegger and Katherine Schwarzenegger and founder of the Special Olympics—predeceased Teddy by only two weeks in August 2009; she was 88.
 Rose Marie was 86 when she died in 2005 and Patricia Kennedy Lawford was 82 when she died in 2006.
 (An aspiring film producer herself, Pat divorced actor and Rat Packer Peter Lawford, who threw the party at which JFK met Marilyn Monroe, in 1966.)

+However, Teddy's eldest child, daughter Kara, died in 2011 at the age of 51 of a heart attack.
+A decade prior she had beaten lung cancer, undergoing a partial lung removal that allowed her to resume her active life.
+At first she had been devastated by the diagnosis, at a loss because she had always been so physically healthy and unsure she had it in herself to recover.

+She thought of something she recalled one of her cousins saying: "We don't have to worry about s--t.
+We're the f--kin' Kennedys."

+As she began the fight for survival, per Taraborrelli: "I refuse to allow myself to end up just another casualty of the so-called Kennedy curse.
+The Kennedy curse ends here, with me."

+A noble thought, but ultimately too much of a burden for one human being to bear.

-Their sister Jean Kennedy Smith, who served as U.S. ambassador to Ireland during the Clinton administration, survives all of her siblings at 91.
+Meanwhile, Ted's sister Jean Kennedy Smith, who served as U.S. ambassador to Ireland during the Clinton administration, survived all of her siblings, dying in June 2020 at 92.
 She too has seen it all, but she chose to remember the best of it in her 2016 memoir, The Nine of Us: Growing Up Kennedy.

 "Joe taught me how to ride a bike.
 He was my protector and hero," Jean told Town & Country.
 "Jack showed me the importance of books; Rosemary was my tennis partner; Kick and I shared a birthday and a bedroom; Eunice helped me learn to swim; Pat took me on special shopping trips and to the movies; Bobby tipped me off about what to wear when his friends came over; and Teddy, though he was the youngest, always made his presence known because he had such a big heart and was so much fun."

 Jean was married to husband Stephen E. Smith for 34 years, until his death in 1990, a year after which their son William Kennedy Smith was acquitted after standing trial on a charge of sexual battery.
 He was accused of raping a woman at the Kennedy family's Palm Beach estate after a night of drinking with Uncle Teddy and Ted's son Patrick.
-(After serving 16 years in Congress, during which he made headlines when he crashed his car into a barricade on Capitol Hill, Patrick chronicled his battle with substance abuse and depression in his 2015 book A Common Struggle: A Personal Journey Through the Past and Future of Mental Illness and Addiction).

-In a statement read by her attorney, Smith's accuser said, "Despite the enormous personal price, I do not for one moment regret the course of action I have pursued.
-I pray that my decision to proceed was not in vain, and that in some small way I have contributed to a reasoned consideration of the critical issues this case has raised."

-Smith told reporters after the verdict, per the New York Times, "I have an enormous debt to the system and to God and I have a terrific faith in both of them.
+He told reporters after the verdict, per the New York Times, "I have an enormous debt to the system and to God and I have a terrific faith in both of them.
 And I'm just really, really happy.
 So we'll see you guys later."

 He wasn't the first Kennedy scion to owe a great debt to the system.

-After Chappaquiddick, Ted Kennedy pleaded guilty to one count of leaving the scene of an accident without negligence involved and received a suspended two-month jail sentence.
+After Chappaquiddick, Ted pleaded guilty to one count of leaving the scene of an accident without negligence involved and received a suspended two-month jail sentence.
 In a televised address in 1969 he told his constituents he would step down if they wanted him to.

-"I am satisfied with the Senator's statement—and do hope he decides to stay on as senator," Gwen Kopechne, Mary Jo's mother, said in a statement.

 He was re-elected seven more times.

-The Smith trial, meanwhile, reportedly prompted authorities to look again at the unsolved 1975 murder of 15-year-old Martha Moxley in Greenwich, Conn., because the suggestion was floated (and proved unfounded) that Smith may have been at the home of his cousins Thomas and Michael Skakel—nephews of Bobby Kennedy's widow Ethel Kennedy (née Skakel)—the night Moxley was killed.
+The Smith trial, meanwhile, ended up leading authorities—in a roundabout way that went through journalist Dominick Dunne—to look again at the unsolved 1975 murder of 15-year-old Martha Moxley in Greenwich, Conn., because the suggestion was floated (and proved unfounded) that he may have been at the home of his cousins Thomas and Michael Skakel—nephews of Ethel Kennedy (née Skakel)—the night Martha was killed.

-Moxley was beaten to death with a golf club outside her family's home, which was near the Moxleys' estate, and Michael and Tommy were questioned at the time.
+Martha was beaten to death with a golf club outside her family's home, which was near the Moxleys' estate, and Michael and Tommy were questioned at the time.

-According to Connecticut's Hartford Courant, in a proposal for a never-published book about his own family, Michael Skakel described them as being plagued by "chronic illness, alcoholism and a repressive Catholic moral and sexual outlook," resulting in "systemic dysfunction, at times surfacing as extreme pathology...I have come to see this dysfunction as a price of wealth and power in a society that worships romantic myth at the expense of truth."
+According to Connecticut's Hartford Courant, in a proposal for a never-published book about his own family, Michael described them as being plagued by "chronic illness, alcoholism and a repressive Catholic moral and sexual outlook," resulting in "systemic dysfunction, at times surfacing as extreme pathology...I have come to see this dysfunction as a price of wealth and power in a society that worships romantic myth at the expense of truth."

-Their relationship with the Kennedys, cemented when their father's sister married Bobby Kennedy, was "love-hate," he wrote.
+Their relationship with the Kennedys, cemented when their father's sister married Bobby, was "love-hate," he wrote.
 And after Martha was killed, "an even more intense level of chaos came to rule our household."

-"I am a member of a family sick unto death with generations of secrets," he added.
-Skakel also proposed that his legal troubles were more connected to him having exposed his cousin Michael Kennedy's affair with an underage babysitter, two years before Michael—Bobby Kennedy's sixth child—was killed in a skiing accident in December 1997.
-(Taborelli writes in The Kennedy Heirs that Michael initially told his wife, Victoria Gifford, that he had accidentally gotten into bed with the girl because he was drunk; he did go to rehab in the wake of the scandal.)
+He also proposed that his legal troubles were more connected to him having exposed his cousin Michael Kennedy's affair with an underage babysitter, two years before Michael—Bobby Kennedy's sixth child—was killed in a skiing accident in December 1997.
+(Taraborrelli writes in The Kennedy Heirs that Michael initially told his wife, Victoria Gifford, that he had accidentally gotten into bed with the girl because he was drunk; he did go to rehab in the wake of the scandal.)

 According to People, their father Rushton Skakel hired a team of private investigators to clear the cloud of suspicion over his family, but instead Tommy and Michael changed their story so much from what they first told police that they injected new life into the case.

-Michael Skakel, who as a young man had been in and out of rehab for drinking but by then was long since sober and married with a son, was charged with murder in 2000.
+Michael, who as a young man had been in and out of rehab for drinking but by then was long since sober and married with a son, was charged with murder in 2000.

 "Michael is one of the most honest and open people I know," his cousin Douglas Kennedy, Bobby Kennedy's 10th child, told People at the time.
 "He cares about people more than anybody I've ever met, and there is no possible way he's involved in this."

-Skakel was found guilty in 2002 and sentenced to 20 years to life in prison.
+He was found guilty in 2002 and sentenced to 20 years to life in prison.
 Appealing on the grounds of inadequate legal counsel, he was granted a new trial in 2013 and freed on a $1.2 million bond.
-The Connecticut Supreme Court voted 4-3 to reinstate his conviction in 2016, but last year the same court again vacated the conviction, paving the way for a new trial to move forward.
+The Connecticut Supreme Court voted 4-3 to reinstate his conviction in 2016, but the same court again vacated the conviction, paving the way for a new trial to move forward.
 Prosecutors, however, seem loath to go through it all again.

-"Martha was killed when I was 43, and in just a few weeks, a couple of weeks, I'm going to be 86," Dorthy Moxley, Martha's mother, told NBC News last year.
+"Martha was killed when I was 43, and in just a few weeks, a couple of weeks, I'm going to be 86," Dorthy Moxley, Martha's mother, told NBC News in 2018.
 "That means half of my life I have lived with this.
 So I think I can live the rest of my life with it also."

-As Michael Skakel himself pointed out years beforehand, the Skakels had enough of their own demons to go around, no Kennedys required, but his murder case was shadowed by the Kennedy connection.

 RFK Jr., who credited Michael for helping him to get sober as well in 1983, went to bat for his cousin in an especially big way.

-"Like nearly everyone else who knows him well, I love Michael," he wrote in a 2003 article for The Atlantic in the wake of Skakel's conviction.
+"Like nearly everyone else who knows him well, I love Michael," he wrote in a 2003 article for The Atlantic in the wake of the conviction.
 "If he were guilty, I would have testified against him.
 He is not."

-RFK Jr. shared that they had been estranged for several years, Skakel having taken the stress of the trial out on the Kennedy side of the family, because that connection had obviously enhanced the media frenzy.
-True crime characters such as Dominick Dunne, who reported on the trial for Vanity Fair and authored a fictional account called A Season in Purgatory, and former LAPD detective Mark Fuhrman, of O.J.
-Simpson trial infamy and author of Murder in Greenwich, fell on the side of Skakel being guilty.
+RFK Jr. shared that they had been estranged for several years, Michael having taken the stress of the trial out on the Kennedy side of the family, because that connection had obviously enhanced the media frenzy.

-"Dominick Dunne calls us all a bunch of rich snobs," Michael's brother Stephen Skakel told CBS News' 48 Hours in 2003.
-"But he was the only one that I saw coming to court every day in a limousine."

 "Many people asked me why I would publicly defend him—a cause unlikely to enhance my own credibility," RFK Jr. wrote.
 "I support him not out of misguided family loyalty but because I am certain he is innocent."